 AI MedTech Match Grand Challenge

-AI & Digital Health Innovation and e-HAIL are partnering with the Michigan Medicine Department of Surgery and the Rogel Cancer Center to launch the inaugural AI MedTech Match Grand Challenge, a competition–style program designed to pair clinicians and faculty with expertise in AI.
+AI & Digital Health Innovation and e-HAIL are partnering with the Michigan Medicine Department of Surgery and the Rogel Cancer Center to launch the inaugural AI MedTech Match Grand Challenge, a competition–style program designed to pair clinical researchers with AI researchers.
 U-M has some of the greatest AI and clinical expertise in the world - we’re pulling them together to develop impactful research ideas!

 How it Works